okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/go/integrationsteps.md

 The next step is to show a list of available factors using the same page created in Step 6.
 Based on how you configured the Okta org for this use case, only the phone factor should be displayed.
-The `EnrollmentResponse` object `HasStep` method you called in [Step 6](#step-6-build-a-list-of-available-factors-to-display-to-user) is used to toggle the visibility of the skip button and show the avaiable factors.
+The `EnrollmentResponse` object's `HasStep` method you called in [Step 6](#step-6-build-a-list-of-available-factors-to-display-to-user) is used to toggle the visibility of the skip button and show the avaiable factors.
 In this step, the skip button and phone factor option should be visible.